 The content provided throughout this site offers resources and guidance to assist in this effort.

 The University of Virginia is committed to provide equal access to information, programs, and activities delivered through its official digital resources.
-These include web sites, web-based applications, digital content, and media used to conduct university business or academic activities delivered through the internet and the University's intranet.
+Therefore it is the responsibility of all of us to work towards a more inclusive and accessible digital experience.
+Our digital resources include web sites, web-based applications, digital content, digital tools, and media used to conduct university business or academic activities delivered through the internet and the University's intranet.

-The Digital Accessibility Project (DAP) has been underway since 2017, offering guidance along with a centrally-funded tool portfolio to assist in creating an inclusive digital environment for all users.
-Specific information about the project and access to the centrally-funded tool portfolio are available on DAP specific web pages.
+The Digital Accessibility Project (DAP), underway since 2017, offers guidance, training opportunities, and a centrally-funded tool portfolio to assist in creating an inclusive and accessible digital environment for all users.
+Specific information about the project and access to the centrally-funded tool portfolio are available on DAP specific web pages located within this site.